-- an update or revision of a safety certificate or safety authorisation. - 3.79 ORR does not intend to act as an assessment body in these circumstances.
+- an authorisation for placing a structural sub-system or vehicle into service; or - an update or revision of a safety certificate or safety authorisation. - 3.83 ORR does not intend to act as an assessment body in these circumstances.

 Further information and references